 Booster Optical Amplifiers (BOAs) are single-pass, traveling-wave amplifiers that perform well with both monochromatic and multi-wavelength signals.
 Since BOAs only amplify one state of polarization, they are best suited for applications where the input polarization of the light is known.
 Each BOA consists of a highly efficient GaAs/InGaAs Quantum Well (QW) layer structure, designed for amplifying polarized optical signals in the 1050 nm band, and is also an ideal gain medium for implementing wide-bandwidth tunable lasers.

-As seen in the schematic to the right, the input and output of the amplifier are coupled to the reliable ridge waveguide on the optical amplifier chip.
+As seen in the schematic to the right, the input and output of the amplifier are coupled to the active layer of the ridge waveguide on the optical amplifier chip.
 The device is contained in a standard 14-pin butterfly package, with either single mode or polarization-maintaining fiber pigtails that are terminated with FC/APC connectors.
-The BOA1137P and BOA1050P utilize polarization-maintaining PM980-XP fiber with the connector key aligned to the slow axis, while the BOA1137S and BOA1050S use non-polarization-maintaining HI1060 fiber.
+The BOA1137P and BOA1050P use polarization-maintaining PM980-XP fiber with the connector key aligned to the slow axis, while the BOA1137S and BOA1050S use non-polarization-maintaining HI1060 fiber.
 An integrated thermoelectric cooler (TEC) and thermistor allows these BOAs to be temperature controlled, thus stabilizing the gain and the spectrum.